-3.6.5 The procedure for allocating entries is also used for re-allocation unless otherwise stated so.
+- 3.6.4.
+At the Annual Conference, the Chairman will propose the allocations-list to the Meeting.
+The Meeting may, within reason, discuss the proposed list and may ask for changes.
+In case of disputes, the Meeting can decide the dispute on a simple majority vote. - 3.6.5 The procedure for allocating entries is also used for re-allocation unless otherwise stated so.
 40 days before the EC and 60 days before a WC the places not taken up by the Countries will be reallocated by the Section Chairman.
 The registration must be done at the EFRA web site 40 days before the EC.
 Failing to register this data in time may lead to re-allocation of the corresponding places.
 The Meeting may recommend preferential re-allocation of places to countries with small initial allocations.
-Preferential re-allocation places must be specified in the allocations list.
+Preferential re-allocation places must be specified in the allocations list. - 3.6.6.

-- 3.6.6.
 For a European Championship the host country is allowed 2 extra places in addition to their original allocation. - 3.6.7.
 The defending section/class Champion is allocated 1 place with the sole exception of the B class Champion who is allocated 1 place at the immediate next year European Championship A. - 3.6.8 For each European Championship, places will be allocated at the AGM.
 Federations MUST then confirm their Final Numbers for each event to the relevant Section Chairman no later than 21st January following the AGM.
-NOTE: ALL EFRA; invoices, payments or deductions will be based on the Confirmed Final Numbers submitted by 21st Jan. for each event.
+NOTE: ALL EFRA; invoices, payments or deductions will be based on the Confirmed

+Final Numbers submitted by 21st Jan. for each event.
 A 'change of mind' to these Confirmed Final Allocation Numbers, for whatever circumstances, DOES NOT CONSTITUTE A REFUND.

 EFRA will invoice the Federations according to the Confirmed Final Numbers (21st Jan.) with the amount being as detailed in GR 3.5.7 for the current year.
 Invoices will be sent to the Federations by the end of February and must be paid to the EFRA Treasurer no later than end of March.
 EFRA will receive 20 euro from each entry fee, based on the total of Confirmed Final Numbers (21st Jan).
 EFRA will pay the organising Federation 75/80% of the remaining entry fee (after the 20 euro deduction), based on the Confirmed Final Numbers.
 This amount (75/80%) will be paid to the Organising Federation at least one month before the event, unless a written agreement has been received by the Treasurer to effect payment in a different manner.
-The remaining 20/25% of the entry fees (after the 20 euro deduction) will be retained by EFRA as a 'performance bond' to cover any expenses for: Referee, Time-Keeper, Race Director or any other key positions if EFRA deem it is necessary to appoint such positions.
+The remaining 20/25% of the entry fees (after the 20 euro deduction) will be retained by EFRA as a 'performance bond' to cover any expenses for : Referee, Time-Keeper, Race Director or any other key positions if EFRA deem it is necessary to appoint such positions.
 Any balance from the 'performance bond' will be paid to the Organising Federation after the correct completion of the event.

-$\ensuremath{\mathsf{EFRA}}$ will inform the Organising Federation the Confirmed Final Numbers that will be paid by 1st.
+EFRA will inform the Organising Federation the Confirmed Final Numbers that will be paid by 1st.
 Feb.

-The Section Chairman is responsible for controlling all event allocations and must inform the EFRA Treasurer the Confirmed Final Numbers for EFRA to: invoice Federations and pay the correct number of allocations to the Organising Federation.
+The Section Chairman is responsible for controlling all event allocations and must inform the EFRA Treasurer the Confirmed Final Numbers for EFRA to: invoice Federations and pay the correct number of allocations to the Organising Federation